The Familiar

 She tilted her head, and pawed at the bed.

-“But as long as I’m lecturing you, let’s get something straight.”
-He thrust a finger at her.
-“I may be a thief, but I’m no killer.
-I appreciate you saving my life, but just…scare them away.
-You’re in my service, so no more swallowing people whole and the like, do you understand me?”
+“And as long as I’m lecturing you,” he said, thrusting a finger at her.
+“I may be a thief, but I’m no killer.”
+He stopped, finger still out.
+“Granted, I didn’t kill them, you did, but you’re in my service, so no more of that, do you understand me?
+No eating people.”

 She crossed her forepaws, meeting his eyes with hers.
 If she were able to speak, she’d clearly be saying, and you’re going to do what about it?

 They kept staring at one another, until he just shook his finger.
-“Bad girl.”
+“Bad girl,” he said forcefully.

 The coyote made a noise that sounded distinctly like a laugh—a feminine laugh, no less—and hopped off the bed, heading to the door.